scriptsandthings/Jamf_things/README.md

 # Jamf Things
-Stuff I've created for use within Jamf Pro to make my life a little easier.
+Stuff I've created for use within Jamf Pro to make my life, the lives of our users, and the lives of our support staff a little easier.

 ## Scripts
 Script for migrating between JSSs when NAC is a pain so you use a 3rd wifi network.